 The International Baccalaureate (IB) program, created in 1968, is a very rigorous academic program for juniors and seniors at Desert Mountain High School, which has been an authorized school by the IBO since 1999.
 The rigorous nature of the program is widely recognized by many selective and highly selective colleges and universities.
 IB encourages students to: ask challenging questions, learn how to learn, develop a strong sense of their own identity and culture, and develop the ability to communicate with and understand people from other countries and cultures.
 While each component of the Diploma Program has specific aims and assessment objectives, the distinctive aims of the program as a whole are to: provide an internationally accepted qualification for entry into higher education, promote international understanding, educate the whole person, emphasizing intellectual, personal, emotional and social growth and develop inquiry and thinking skills, and the capacity to reflect upon and to evaluate actions critically.
 In order to be accredited by the IBO, schools go through an intensive application process and are reviewed every five years to make sure they are applying the IB standards.
 IB currently has authorized about 1300 schools in 100 different countries.

-Mountainside Middle School is in the process of becoming a candidate school in the International Baccalaureate Middle Years Program.
-In preparation of this designation, Mountainside has begun sending administrators and educators for IB/MYP training as well as preparing the school schedule and course catalog to reflect the changes that will accommodate the implementation of the MYP program in the 2018-19 school year.
-All sixth, seventh, and eighth grade students will be part of the IB/MYP program beginning in August, 2018.
+Mountainside Middle School and Desert Mountain High School are IB MYP candidate schools for the International Baccalaureate Middle Years Program.
+In preparation for final authorization, Mountainside and Desert Mountain have been sending administrators and educators for IB MYP training as well as preparing the school schedule and course catalog to reflect the changes that will accommodate the implementation of the MYP program.
+All sixth, seventh, and eighth grade students at Mountainside will be part of the IB MYP program beginning in August, 2018.
+Students entering into Desert Mountain at grades 9 and 10 may apply to the IB MYP Program beginning August, 2019.
+Desert Mountain will offer this program as a school, within a school.

 Sites below are directed to parents for general information and frequently asked questions about the IB MYP: